 Extremely low-income family.
-A family whose annual income does not exceed 30 percent of the median income for the area, adjusted for family size.
+A family whose annual income does not exceed 30 percent of the median income for the area or the federal poverty level, adjusted for family size.

 HUD may establish income ceilings higher or lower than 30, 50, or 80 percent of the median income for an area if HUD finds that such variations are necessary because of unusually high or low family incomes.